HeyItsCoffeee/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns. #
 ### Analysis ###
-* Provides an anaylsis breakdown of a dataset of kickstarter campaigns to best understand how to create a successful campaign for Louise's new play.
+* Provides an anaylsis breakdown of a dataset of kickstarter campaigns to best understand key components in a successful campaign for Louise's new play.
+I.E. - Money value
+(goal amount), time of year, etc.
 ---